Academic Integrity and Community Standards

 For information on the procedures for handling such complaints, please refer to the Sexual Respect website.

 If the alleged misconduct involves sexual discrimination, the complaint should be filed with the Associate Provost for Equal Opportunity and Affirmative Action.
-To report an incident involving sexual assault, sexual harassment, or gender-based harassment, students should complete this form or contact Student Services for Gender-Based and Sexual Misconduct at 212-854-1717.
+To report an incident involving sexual assault, sexual harassment, or gender-based harassment, students should complete this form or contact the Gender-Based Misconduct Office at 212-854-1717.

 Informal Complaints Concerning Misconduct

-An instructor, officer, staff member or student who chooses not to put a complaint in writing can instead make an informal complaint.
-In these cases, the Postbac Premed advisor usually discusses the matter with the student.
-In these situations, the student will receive a formal warning, which will be noted in the student's educational file, along with any recommendations made to the student.
-Such warnings will be taken into account if and when similar complaints are made in the future; a pattern of informal complaints can lead to formal disciplinary action.
+Any instructor, officer, staff member, or student who chooses not to put a complaint in writing can instead make an informal complaint.
+In these cases, the GS advisor usually discusses the matter with the student, though it is possible the advisor will be required to report the complaint to additional campus offices.
+In these situations, the student may receive a formal warning, which will be noted in the student's educational file, along with any recommendations made to the student.
+Such warnings will be taken into account if and when similar complaints are made in the future, and a pattern of informal complaints can lead to formal disciplinary action.

 Academic Complaints and Grievance Procedures

 Occasionally students experience dissatisfaction with specific courses or instructors, find themselves in an untenable situation in a course due to an interaction with an instructor, or have an academic grievance.
 Columbia faculty hold themselves to the highest professional standards.
 The rights, duties, and obligations are delineated in the University Statutes and in the Faculty Handbook and can be found online.

 Consistent with those duties and obligations, conduct that is grievable includes: